Top Advocacy Issues We are Watching

 Title Acceptance Pilot

-The Biden Administration released a plan aimed at lowering housing costs that includes a pilot to waive the requirement for lender’s title insurance on certain refinances.
-ALTA called the announcement a political gesture offering a false promise of savings for homeowners while exposing consumers, lenders and taxpayers to greater financial risk.
+A plan to lower housing costs includes a pilot program waiving the requirement for lender’s title insurance on certain refinances.
+ALTA called the move a political gesture that offers a false promise of savings while exposing consumers, lenders, and taxpayers to greater financial risk.

 Learn More About Title Acceptance Pilot